Menu

 sol generate

-Generate code from sol.config.json.
+Generate code from sol.config.ts or sol.config.json.

-sol generate # Use sol.config.json (default: dev)
+sol generate # Use sol.config.ts or sol.config.json (default: prod)

 sol generate --mode dev # Development mode (.sol/dev/)